G-M-C/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simulation of Tic Tac Toe using DOM(Document Object Model)
+An interactive simulation of Tic Tac Toe using DOM(Document Object Model)